google/zx/README.md

 Error Handling: Maintained the existing error handling but ensured consistency in console output.
 Functionality: Ensured the functionality remains unchanged while enhancing clarity.

+Consistent Import Order: Group similar imports together.
+Use of type for Type-Only Imports: Specify type for imports that are used only for types.
+Consistent Naming Conventions: Ensure consistent use of camelCase for variables and functions.
+Error Handling Enhancements: Enhance error messages and ensure they're more informative.
+Simplify Logic and Improve Readability: Break down complex functions for better readability.
+Reduce Redundant Code: Eliminate redundant logic where applicable.
+TypeScript Features: Utilize TypeScript features for better type safety.